 ADOT incorporates federal guidance regarding FTA-required provisions in its management of federal grant programs.
 Specific federal guidance is incorporated into each section below.

-Certificates and Assurances
+Certifications and Assurances

 All local and state applicants must comply with the various Federal requirements.
-The FTA certificates and assurances must be signed by an authorized public official prior to execution of the grant application and annually.
+The FTA certifications and assurances must be signed by an authorized public official and attorney annually.